rwoll-hmc/language-design/language-design.md

 **Response**

-_Growing a Language_ had a few main themes They were that when designing a language, creating a "pattern" is key to usability and speed for programmers.
-Also, that fluency is important and that a language should be well definied.
+In _Growing a Language_, there was an emphais on "patterns": creating a language and use pattern is essential to usability, learnability, and extensibility.
+This relates to the other theme of fluency.
 This was especially exemplified by the entire talk defining a language made up of single syllable words.
-Lastly, he describes that a language should be a mode of discussion between a user and the bits that the language creates.
+Steele describes that a language should be a mode of discussion between a user and the bytes that language creates.

 We felt that these themes were the main themes of the sound lab as well.
-One goal of the lab was to allow for a better chaining of commands.
-An obvious way to increase the volume and reverse the language helped to design a use pattern for our language.
-Also, the old sound code required the addition of `out.wav` for all function calls but the first one, which does not follow an overall pattern.
+One goal of the lab was to allow for a better chaining of commands: an obvious way to increase the volume and reverse the sound helps to design a use pattern for the language.
+Also, the old sound code required the addition of `out.wav` for all function calls but the first one, which does not follow an overall pattern&mdash;or at the very best creates an unfriendly pattern.
+Bad patterns are worse than no patterns.

-Furthermore, when chaining commands, certain groups focused on changing the vocabulary used so as to make a more fluent API.

-Lastly, (WHAT EXACTLY DID WE MEAN BY MODE OF DISCUSSION..)
+In the "sound lab", as partners attempted to redesign the language in a very rushed amount of time, it felt as if we were coming up with a "master plan", or in Steele's words a "Cathedral-style" design.

+_Growing a Language_ also discussed the ability to extend a language which may or may not produce natural-feeling results depending on the original language design.
+When completing the "sound lab," groups seeemed to be thinking about adding new types of functions/sound manipulations and how that would feel or look in the API.

 ---